daxlib/daxlib/packages/e/ejdurrant.benford/0.0.1/README.md

 1. Calculate the absolute difference between this and LOG ( 1 + 1 / the two-digit number )
 1. For "Average Deviation", output the average absolute difference over the ninety rows.

-**Warning:** Currently, the first two digits are founding using the text way, which introduces an assumption that the maximum number of digits after the decimal point is 4.
-For accounting purposes that's fine, since we are working with currency data.
-It is not fine with naturally-occuring data.
+**Warning:** Currently, the first two digits are found by converting the number to text, which introduces an assumption that the maximum number of digits after the decimal point is 4.
+For accounting purposes, that's fine, since we are working with currency data.
+It is not fine with other naturally-occuring data.
 In a later version we will fix this by doing it mathematically, which has a lot more steps.

 For detailed information on the derivation and appropriate usage of Benford's Law, a book is available:
 *[Benford's Law: Applications for Forensic Accounting, Auditing, and Fraud Detection](https://nigrini.com/benfords-law/)*, Mark J. Nigrini, 2012, Wiley, ISBN 978-1-118-28226-7